spacetelescope/jwst/docs/jwst/introduction.rst

 retrieved from CRDS.
 In short, the values will be those actually used in the running of the step.

-For more information, see :ref:`config_asdf_files`.
+For more information about and editing of configuration files, see :ref:`config_asdf_files`.
 Note that the older :ref:`config_cfg_files` format is still an option, understanding that this format will be deprecated.

 More information on configuration files can be found in the ``stpipe`` User's